Listen to this article

 Yield curve strategies:

-- Bullet strategies: Concentrated maturity positions
+- Bullet strategies: Concentrating holdings in a specific maturity range.

 Strategy 2: Credit Spread Trading